 20 June When does a salesperson start to add value to my agency?
 June 20, 2019 By Reef Admin General 0 Success in any business requires a sound appreciation of the cost pressures that have an impact on the bottom line.
 In agency practice, one of the major pressures relates to the employment of staff.
 Thinking about engaging a new full-time salesperson on a wage retainer plus commission?
 Do you know what impact it will have on your bottom line?
 At what point will the salesperson start to add value to the agency?
 The results may surprise you.
 Direct costs of employment When you employ a real estate salesperson, there are direct recurrent costs that must be met.
 52 weeks wages @ $837.40 per week (minimum award rate) $43,545 4 weeks annual leave (accrued each year) $3,350 17.5% annual leave loading on wages and annual leave $586 Car allowance (top rate) $10,586 Mobile phone allowance $600 9.5% superannuation guarantee $4,137 Long service leave (estimate) $726 Workers compensation (estimate) $320 TOTAL ANNUAL COST $63,850 Total monthly cost $5,320 Therefore, as at October 2018, the estimated minimum direct cost of employing a full-time real estate salesperson over a 12-month period is $63,850 per annum.
 If the employment costs in your agency differ from those above (for example, if you pay a higher rate of pay or a lower car allowance), you can recalculate the total cost using those specific figures.
 NOTES: The figures assume no annual leave is taken in the year, so it accrues as an ongoing liability Personal/carer’s leave entitlements have not been included in the calculation, as the salesperson has worked 52 weeks.
 The mobile phone allowance assumes an employer payment of $50 per month (though this may vary).
 Long service leave is a contingency provision and as such will not be payable in all circumstances.
 The calculation is based on the salary component only.
 The car allowance is calculated on a vehicle up to five years of age.
 Workers compensation has been calculated on an industry rating of 0.494% of payroll (though this may vary slightly ii in different states and territories).
 Payroll tax liability has not been included in the calculation.
 If your agency is registered for payroll tax purposes, include the average cost per employee in the calculation.
 Indirect costs of employment At first glance, it may seem that recovering direct employment costs through generated commissions is the end of the story.
 But it isn’t, because it’s not only direct costs that impact an agency’s bottom line.
 Before you can say a salesperson is ‘adding value’ to the agency, you need to consider the additional indirect costs of employment.
 These are the central and unavoidable expenses that every single agency must confront to keep the doors open.
 Indirect costs include things like: Cost of office space Depreciation of office equipment Financing and interest expenses Administrative support Accounting, legal and other professional services Training and development IT and software support Telephones Electricity Rates Office amenities, stationery, printing and postage Insurances Advertising Business and personal promotion.
 The list of indirect costs is extensive.
 While it’s preferable to prepare a thorough and accurate assessment of costs to calculate a saleperson’s ‘break-even point’, it’s often more convenient to simply use a standard percentage.
 Break-even point It’s considered that direct labour costs account for between 35-55% of the total costs of employing a salesperson.
 Taking the mid-point between these figures – that is, 45% – then the employee costs your business a minimum of $11,833 a month (or approximately $142,000 per year).
 These figures represent what is commonly referred to in our industry as the salesperson’s ‘desk cost’ or ‘break-even point'.
 Importantly, the 45% figure will vary depending on the size of the sales team and operational arrangements within your business.
 To determine the contributions of individual salespeople to your business success, your agency may benefit from a more thorough examination of its configurations.
 Once you’ve calculated the break-even point, you can conclude that unless a salesperson generates minimum sales commission in excess of this amount, they’re having a negative cost impact on the business.
 Related Direct and indirect costs of employing a salesperson Do you know the impact engaging a full-time salesperson will have on your bottom line?
 When do they add value to your agency?
 The results may surprise you.
+When an agency changes hands Does the transferring employee's service with the old employer count as service with the new employer?
 The value of post-employment restraints It's a common misconception that a post-employment restraint in an employee's contract of employment isn't worth the paper it's written on.
 But what if you don't include one?
 What are the consequences?
 Buying an agency?
 You need to understand employee entitlements The sale of a real estate agency is something most business owners will face at some point.
 Here are some things to be aware of when it comes to employee entitlements.
 Advocacy: REEF has your back when it comes to claims If you ever find yourself confronted with a workplace-based claim, REEF is on hand to help and will work with you every step of the way – and our advocacy service has been in high demand in recent times.
 Don't be left in the dark: New industry award starts on 2 April 2018 After a long battle, the Fair Work Commission has now finalised the four-year review and the Real Estate Industry Award 2015 will commence on 2 April 2018.
 Big changes are ahead.
 Here's what you need to know.
-Parental leave: What to consider when replacing someone It’s an issue all too well known to real estate employers.
-You have a pregnant employee who is about to head off on unpaid parental leave.
-Your anxiety levels start to rise.
-How are you going to maintain your agency’s level of service while they’re gone?
 Comments are closed.